 The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
-This included the practice recently commencing initiating its own childhood immunisations.
+This included signing up to the Everyone Counts Scheme, which focusses on the care of patients over the age of 75.

-- The practice offered extended hours on a Monday evening until 8.00pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS, those only available privately were referred to other clinics. - There were disabled facilities, a hearing and translation services available.
+- The practice offered extended hours once a month on a Saturday between 9:00am and 1:00pm, we saw plans that the practice was due to start offering additional extended hours two mornings a week for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS, those only available were referred to other clinics. - There were disabled facilities, a hearing loop and translation services available. - The practice had submitted a proposal that was supported by the CCG to move into purpose built premises to provide extra space and facilities.